igordot/genomics/workflows/nanopore-init.md

 molecule in a local directory `/minion_path/reads/`.
 These FAST5 files contain aggregated signal measurements and are not basecalled.

-Basecalling of the FAST5 files is done by the Metrichor that uploads each pre-basecalled FAST5 file from the `/minion_path/reads/` directory to the cloud-based basecalling service.
+Basecalling of the FAST5 files can be done by the Metrichor that uploads each pre-basecalled FAST5 file from the `/minion_path/reads/` directory to the cloud-based basecalling service.
 Uploaded FAST5 files are moved to the `/metrichor_path/reads/uploads` directory.
 Basecalled FAST5 files are downloaded to the `/metrichor_path/reads/downloads` directory and then further separated into `pass` and `fail` directories.
 For a 2D workflow, a read will pass if basecalling was successful and a 2D read (template, complement, and hairpin) was produced with a mean base quality score greater than 9.
+If barcodes are considered for basecalling, separate directories are created for each sample.

 Basecalled FAST5 files can be converted to FASTQ format that is more compatible with verious downstream analysis tools.